cierelabs/json-complete/README.md

 There are currently 727 tests, constituting 100% code coverage when tested across all platforms.
 Some codepath branches may not be testable on a given platform, however.

-Only Google Chrome is currently able to run all of the tests due to differences in Type support across various browser and Node platforms.
+Only Google Chrome is currently able to run all of the primary tests due to differences in Type support across various browser and Node platforms.

 The library and all its supportable tests have been tested on:

-* Google Chrome
+* Google Chrome (70)
-* Firefox
+* Firefox (65)
-* Safari (Desktop)
+* Safari (12)
 * Edge (17)
-* Internet Explorer (11)
+* Internet Explorer 11
 * Node (11.4.0)